Brown Bears: Mascot

 Brown's first mascot was a burro, first introduced in 1902 in a game against Harvard.
 The burro mascot was not retained after it seemed frightened by the noise of the game, and due to the laughter it provoked.
 The university originally settled on the Bruin, but later changed it to a bear after the head of a bear was placed at an archway above the student union in 1904.
 In 1905 The Bears introduced Helen, the university's first live bear mascot, at a game against Dartmouth.
 Bruno, Brown's current mascot, was introduced in 1921, originally also as a live bear.
-A number of bears represented Bruno over the years, later being represented by a person in costume by the late 60's.
+A number of bears represented Bruno over the years, later being represented by a person in costume by the late 1960s.

 Notable athletes

 The Bears have produced many notable athletes.
 One of Brown's most famous athletes is John Heisman, namesake of the Heisman Trophy.
 Before finishing college at the University of Pennsylvania, Heisman played college football at Brown as a lineman.